-Facebook rejects co-founder's call for breakup, senator urges U.S. antitrust probe
+Facebook rejects co-founder call for breakup, senator urges U.S. antitrust probe

 Facebook’s social network has more than 2 billion users across the world.
 It also owns WhatsApp, Messenger and Instagram, each used by more than 1 billion people.
 Facebook bought Instagram in 2012 and WhatsApp in 2014.

 Facebook rejected Hughes’ call for WhatsApp and Instagram to be made into separate companies, and said the focus should instead be on regulating the internet.
-Chief Executive Mark Zuckerberg will be in Paris on Friday to meet with French President Emmanuel Macron to discuss internet regulation.
+Zuckerberg will be in Paris on Friday to meet with French President Emmanuel Macron to discuss internet regulation.

 “Facebook accepts that with success comes accountability.
 But you don’t enforce accountability by calling for the break up of a successful American company,” Facebook spokesman Nick Clegg said in a statement.